 Every accident victim can submit an insurance claim immediately after the collision, but this is a bad idea.
 It’s best to receive medical treatment and understand the full extent of the injuries before asking for compensation for lost wages.

 Basically, you must actually suffer a loss before you can ask to be compensated for damages.

 The insurance adjusters need time to investigate your claim.
 It may seem like it’s taking a long time, but the insurance companies are in no rush to pay you.
 Their goal is to keep as much money in their pockets as possible.

 Then there’s variables on your side of the issue.
 If your doctor recommends you get additional treatment that will force you to miss work, you and your attorney will have to amend your claim.

 Each case is different, and the laws regarding lost wages vary state to state.

 Working with an Attorney Helps

-The best way to make sure that you can prove all of the damages in your injury case, including lost wages, is to retain the services of an experienced Washington state personal injury attorney.
+The best way to make sure that you can prove all of the damages in your injury case, including lost wages, is to retain the services of an experienced Seattle personal injury attorney.

 The legal team at Davis Law Group can help you evaluate your claim and determine how to go about getting the most compensation possible for your damages.
 We will assist in making sure you have the documentation necessary to include lost wages in your claim for recovery.
 A skilled lawyer is your best asset in getting the compensation you need to make a full recovery.